BlockchainCommons/lethekit/README.md

 To financially support further development of *LetheKit* and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage as a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons).
 You can also support Blockchain Commons with bitcoins at our [BTCPay Server](https://btcpay.blockchaincommons.com/).

+### Project Sponsors

+Thanks to our project sponsors for their support of *Torgap*:

+[Keystone](https://keyst.one/) is the manufacturer of the Keystone Hardware Wallet and the Keystone Tablets.
+Their focus is on uncompromising security and ease of use, taking human error into consideration, skyrocketing attack costs, reducing burdens of proof, and avoiding single points of failure.

 ## Contributing

 We encourage public contributions to this project through issues and pull requests!
 Please review [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our development process.
 All contributions to this repository require a GPG signed [Contributor License Agreement](./CLA.md).